The Best Gluten-Free Cheese Sauce

 Instructions

-3. Melt the butter in a saucepan then add the sweet rice flour.
-Mix together until a smooth roux has formed.
+1. Melt the butter in a large saucepan then turn the heat to low and add the sweet rice flour.
+Mix together until a smooth roux has formed and keep cooking for 1-2 minutes.

 Notes